Explore opportunities to own Notion stock before and during the Notion IPO when it arrives. Get access to select pre-IPO startups at Equitybee.

 10/08/2021: Notion Reaches $10 Billion Valuation

 Notion is a workplace productivity and collaboration software platform for individuals, teams, and businesses.
-The company operates as a cloud-native software-as-a-service (SaaS) business.
+It is a cloud-native software-as-a-service (SaaS) business.

 The platform provides an all-in-one tool for project management, wikis, note-taking, task lists, document storage and organization, and team collaboration.
 Notion has also added an AI component to help automate tasks and suggest operational improvements.